Large Language Models Are Cross-Lingual Knowledge-Free Reasoners: Results

 \subsection{The cross-lingual transfer of knowledge-free reasoning}

-We assess the cross-lingual transferability of the model's knowledge-free reasoning capabilities.
-We evaluate the performance of the KFRD by training in English and transferring to the other 9 languages.
-The resulting cross-lingual transfer ratio are shown in Figure~\ref{fig:main-xltr}, and accuracy results are shown in Figure~\ref{fig:main-acc} in Appendix \ref{additional-results}.
+We assess the cross-lingual transferability of the model's knowledge-free reasoning capabilities by evaluating the performance on KFRD and three corresponding existing reasoning datasets.
+The resulting cross-lingual transfer ratios are shown in Figures~\ref{fig:main-xltr} and \ref{fig:main-exists-xltr}, while the accuracy results are presented in Figures~\ref{fig:main-acc} and \ref{fig:main-acc}.

 The results demonstrate that the KFRD exhibits extremely high cross-lingual transfer performance for most language pairs.
-For 7 out of the 9 languages, it can be observed that the cross-lingual transfer performance in knowledge-free reasoning tasks often exceeds 90\%, with some instances approaching 100\%, thereby achieving near FCLT.
+For 7 out of the 9 languages, it can be observed that the cross-lingual transfer ratio in knowledge-free reasoning tasks often exceeds 90\%, with some instances approaching 100\%, thus achieving near-full cross-lingual transfer.
+Moreover, results from three existing datasets further validate this finding, showing that all models achieve satisfactory transfer ratios across high-resource languages.

-However, for the two lowest-resource languages Arabic and Hebrew, the cross-lingual transferability is significantly poorer.
-We hypothesize that this may be due to the model's weaker language proficiency in these two languages, which adversely affects its transferability.
-Further analysis on this issue is provided in the next section.
+For some low-resource languages, such as Hebrew and Arabic in LLaMA-2, German and Hebrew in BLOOMZ~\footnote{For the language distribution, please see Appendix~\ref{sec:app-lang-dist}.}, the cross-lingual transferability is significantly poorer.
+We hypothesize that this may be due to the model's weaker language proficiency in these languages, which negatively impacts its transferability.
+Further analysis of this issue is provided in the following section.

+It is noticeable that there are still minor differences in XLTR between KFRD and the existing datasets in the arithmetic reasoning and logical reasoning tasks.
+However, these differences do not affect the overall conclusion.

+We manually check the data samples and find that there are some interfering cases that can affect cross-lingual transfer, such as minor knowledge retrieves, translation issues, and counterfactual information, as detailed discussed in the Appendix~\ref{sec:app-why-create}.

+We also evaluate the LLaMA-2-7B-Chat model on MMLU before and after finetuning, in order to address the concerns of over-fitting on the fine-tuned datasets and forgetting the world knowledge, which is detailed in Appendix~\ref{sec:app-eval-mmlu}.